nuta/operating-system-in-1000-lines/website/en/11-page-table.md

 }
 ```

-We can switch page tables by setting the first-level page table in the `satp` register.
+We can switch page tables by specifying the first-level page table in `satp`.
 Note that we divide by `PAGE_SIZE` because it's the physical page number.

-The `sfence.vma` instructions added before and after setting the page table serve two purposes:
+`sfence.vma` instructions added before and after setting the page table serve two purposes:

 1. To ensure that changes to the page table are properly completed (similar to a memory fence).
 2. To clear the cache of page table entries (TLB).

 > [!TIP]
 >
-> At boot time, paging is disabled (the `satp` register is not set).
-As a result, virtual addresses behave as if they match physical addresses.
+> When the kernel starts, paging is disabled by default (the `satp` register is not set).
+Virtual addresses behave as if they match physical addresses.

 ## Testing paging

-Now that we've implemented paging, let's actually run it and see how it works.
+let's try it and see how it works!

 ```plain
 $ ./run.sh